As it was stated in Two sample t-Test, you can apply the t-test if the following assumptions are met:

-The general idea is that if the null hypothesis is true and samples aren't significantly different, then ranks are somewhat balanced between A and B, and average rank for each sample should approximate total average rank, and rank-sums should approximate and respectively.
+The general idea is that if the null hypothesis is true and samples aren't significantly different, then ranks are somewhat balanced between A and B, and the average rank for each sample should approximate the total average rank, and rank sums should approximate and respectively.

 To perform the test, first you need to calculate a measure known as U for each sample.

-You start from combining all values from both samples into single set, sorting them by value, and assigning rank to each value (in case of ties, each value receives average rank).
+You start by combining all values from both samples into a single set, sorting them by value, and assigning a rank to each value (in case of ties, each value receives an average rank).
 Ranks go from 1 to N, where N is the sum of sizes and .
 Then you calculate the sum of ranks for values of each sample and .

 Now you can calculate U as

 For small sample sizes you can use tabulated values.
-You take the minimum of two U's, and then compare it with the critical value corresponding to sample sizes and chosen significance level.
+You take the minimum of two Us, and then compare it with the critical value corresponding to sample sizes and the chosen significance level.
 Statistics textbooks usually list critical values in tables for sample sizes up to 20.

-For large sample sizes you can use z-test.
-It was shown that U is approximately normally distributed if both sample sizes equal to or greater than 5 (some sources says if 4).
+For large sample sizes you can use the z-test.
+It was shown that U is approximately normally distributed if both sample sizes are equal to or greater than 5 (some sources says if 4).

-In case of ties, formula for standard deviation becomes
+In case of ties, the formula for standard deviation becomes

 where g is the number of groups of ties, tj is the number of tied ranks in group j.

-The calculator below uses z-test.
-Of course there is limitation on sample sizes (both sample sizes should be equal to or greater than 5), but this is probably not much of a limitation for real cases.
+The calculator below uses the z-test.
+Of course, there is a limitation on sample sizes (both sample sizes should be equal to or greater than 5), but this is probably not much of a limitation for real cases.